Jian2017/Python_ND_monte_carlo/README.md

 ```
     in this case there are 500x200x6 steps running
     but only 500x200 is stored, because the step gap is 6

+## what is the output?
+the output is a hdf5 format file